OfficialEnderTV/Ursina-Steam-Integration/README.md

 "Integrates" Steam with Ursina Engine for python
 THIS IS NOT SUPPORTED BY VALVE

-Basic usage:
+steammanager should be imported first in order to work Basic usage:
 ```py
 from steammanager import SteamPath